-This project involved construction of a pair of strata title townhouses on the same site as a SUD (Single Unit Dwelling).
+This project involved construction of a pair of strata title townhouses & keeping the existing home.
 The owner, a medical professional, approached us at construction costing stage so DA was in place.
 The client was about to commission building plans ready to lodge for BA.
 Upon reviewing the plans we quickly realised that what was about to be built would be impracticable both from an end sale and also a rental viewpoint and would impact unfavourably on the valuation of the finished building.
 We organised changes to the design, keeping the same footprint and a ‘generally in accordance with’ approval.
-We then built the new building and renovated the existing SUD.
+We then built the new building and renovated the existing house.
 Our client, who was from out of town had used a designer, also from out of town apparently unfamiliar with our local market.
 Result – better outcome – better rents and a happy client who is continuing to do more projects with us – these days from the outset, the most recent one, now completed successfully in Gould Rd Herston.

 The partners of this project, an engineer and an accountant, came to us with a DA in place and with BA plans and hydraulics etc ready to be lodged for BA for 4 home units and 2 town houses.
 On review of the plans we were able to identify a number of areas that would have generated variations in any building contract.
 Variations are costly and besides adding to cost invariably cause delays as well.
 Changes were made to the plans prior to lodgement for BA and the project was built without any variations whatsoever.

-This job, owned by a Sydney based small businessman, came to us after the DA had been issued.
+This job, owned by a Sydney based small businessman, came to us after the DA had been issued & he already had the job quoted.
 It involved a one into 2 lot subdivision and moving and raising the existing house.
-Two SUD’s.
 The quoted costs of carrying out the works – $650,000 – were beyond the client’s budget capability and therefore they had been unable to do the project.
-We redesigned the project to incorporate an MUD and changed to boundary location.
-This resulted in major savings – new costs were $400,000 – which enabled the client to proceed with the project.
+We redesigned the project to incorporate an MUD and changes to boundary location.
+This resulted in major savings – new costs were $400,000 – which enabled the client to build a new house on the vacant lot.

 This property was an inheritance owned by a family group who wished to build another house there for themselves to supplement the existing home and create a lot to sell to help pay for it.
 It involved a subdivision of 1 into 3 lots.
 Energex’s standard requirements are that all new lots can be provided with 3 phase power.
 One of the newly created lots only had 2 phase overhead power available in that street.
-We discussed this with the electrical engineer’s who advised that Energex will not relax the requirement.
+Initial formal discussion with Energex proved fruitless.
 This meant that to comply our clients would need to spend an additional $13,000 for the upgrade.
 In this instance we were able to draw on our contacts within Energex to obtain the necessary relaxation.
 This highlights an important aspect of the difference between experience and inexperience and the benefits of the contacts one builds up over many years of practice.

 Our client, a small businessman, bought this property with a view to subdividing a lot off the side on which to build his family home.
 He came to us with a DA to subdivide one lot into two and incomplete plans for sewer, water and stormwater design which not only required access to a neighbour’s property but partial demolition of some of the neighbours improvements.
 Plans had sat in limbo incomplete due to discussions with neighbours being sidelined by indecision and understandable reluctance on their part to co-operate.
 We appointed our own design team to review the project – the resultant re-design avoided the need for access to the neighbouring property and was cheaper to build than what would have been the case otherwise

-When looking at this job in respect to the electrical situation described above we reviewed the approved sewer design.
-This had been designed by QUU which is not unusual and sometimes leads to cost savings however in this case we thought that we could improve it.
+When looking at this job we reviewed the approved sewer design.
+This had been designed by QUU which is not unusual, and sometimes, but not always, leads to cost savings.
 The QUU design involved constructing a complete new connection to mains on the opposite side of the road which not only involved a considerable amount of new construction but would also involve partial road closure and traffic control.
-Our new design made reconfiguring the existing connection which was simpler, quicker and does not require road closure or traffic control and was fully contained within the site.
+Our new design made re configuring the existing connection which was simpler, quicker and does not require road closure or traffic control and was fully contained within the site.